io-digital/clickatell/README.md

 ## Security

-If you discover any security related issues, please email hello@etiennemarais.co.za instead of using the issue tracker.
+If you discover any security related issues, please email contact@io.co.za instead of using the issue tracker.

 ## Contributing